Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

-The publication of the results (anonymous or not) is useful to contribute to public knowledge in carbon accounting, notably within the associative sector.
+The publication of results (anonymous or not) is useful to contribute to public knowledge in carbon accounting, notably within the associative sector.

 ⏳[WIP] For this purpose, in addition to the OCCF, an initiative is currently working to facilitate the sharing and pooling of results among associations using the method.
 This aims to provide feedback adapted to and representative of the associative sector.